icrc-mdayan/gpt-poc/README.md

     python3 retriever\embedding.py your_file.jsonl new_embeddings_file.jsonl
     ```
 This will create a new embedding file.
-You then need to change the files at line 77 and 80 in main.py to put your embedding and documents files
+You then need to change the files at lines 77 and 80 in main.py to put your embedding and document files

 note:
 The format of the documents needs to be:
     ```
     {"source_document": , "page_number": , "paragraph_title": , "subtitle": , "text": }
     ```
-You should also put the source documents in the 'retriever\ressources' folder if you want the user to be able to check at the source document.
+You should also put the source documents in the 'retriever\ressources' folder if you want the user to be able to check the source document.

 ## Overall description of Conversation